metoppv/improver/doc/source/metadata/Introduction.rst

 (although the spot data is still labelled as IMPROVER, as a site extraction has taken place).

-As this is mean, there is no dimension and coordinate variable for ``threshold`` or ``percentile``.
+As this is a mean, there is no dimension and coordinate variable for ``threshold`` or ``percentile``.

 The main variable has a ``cell_methods`` attribute, set to